From May to September each year, an average of 20 children per day are treated for amusement ride injuries across the US.

-Researchers in the Center for Injury Research and Policy work on multi-disciplinary teams to investigate several factors related to sports-related concussion including laws, policies, and behavioral health.
-Sports are invaluable to children’s development.
+Researchers in the Center for Injury Research and Policy work on multi-disciplinary teams to investigate several factors related to sports-related concussion including concussion legislation, recovery from concussion, and concussion education and awareness.

 About 11 million children and young adults attend summer camp each year.
 While there are many advantages to spending time at summer camp, there is, as always, the possibility of injury.

 Walking is a great way to get exercise and enjoy the outdoors.
 However, kids have a hard time identifying danger and can be seriously injured or killed by cars.